standard-group/mesa/README.md

 ## Download Mesa

-You can download the latest version of Mesa client and server from the [releases page](https://github.com/standard-group/mesa/releases).
+You can download the latest version of Mesa client from the [releases page](https://github.com/standard-group/mesa-client/releases).
+For server, [see here](https://github.com/standard-group/mesa/releases).

 ## Build Mesa from source